devcontainers/images/src/miniconda/README.md

 ### Configuration

-While the definition itself works unmodified, you can also directly reference pre-built versions of `.devcontainer/base.Dockerfile` by using the `image` property in `.devcontainer/devcontainer.json` or updating the `FROM` statement in your own `Dockerfile` to the following.
+While the definition itself works unmodified, you can also directly reference pre-built versions of `Dockerfile` by using the `image` property in `.devcontainer.json` or updating the `FROM` statement in your own `Dockerfile` to the following.
 An example `Dockerfile` is included in this repository.

-- `mcr.microsoft.com/vscode/devcontainers/minconda` (or `minconda:3`)
+- `mcr.microsoft.com/devcontainers/minconda` (or `minconda:3`)

 You can decide how often you want updates by referencing a [semantic version](https://semver.org/) of each image.
 For example:

-- `mcr.microsoft.com/vscode/devcontainers/miniconda:0-3`
+- `mcr.microsoft.com/devcontainers/miniconda:0-3`
-- `mcr.microsoft.com/vscode/devcontainers/miniconda:0.201-3`
+- `mcr.microsoft.com/devcontainers/miniconda:0.201-3`
-- `mcr.microsoft.com/vscode/devcontainers/miniconda:0.201.4-3`
+- `mcr.microsoft.com/devcontainers/miniconda:0.201.4-3`

-See [history](history) for information on the contents of each version and [here for a complete list of available tags](https://mcr.microsoft.com/v2/vscode/devcontainers/miniconda/tags/list).
+See [history](history) for information on the contents of each version and [here for a complete list of available tags](https://mcr.microsoft.com/v2/devcontainers/miniconda/tags/list).

 Alternatively, you can use the contents of `base.Dockerfile` to fully customize your container's contents or to build it for a container host architecture not supported by the image.